‘The Vampire Diaries’ Season 8: Tyler Lockwood Will Return [Spoilers]

 The Vampire Diaries Season 8 picks up on Friday with Caroline and Bonnie attempting to save Damon from himself.
 They will have to turn to Stefan to help, when Sybil has her claws in the elder Salvatore brother.
 During a trip in Damon’s head, Stefan threatens to burn Mystic Falls to the ground.

 What do you think about the return of Tyler Lockwood?
-Do you hope he has a better send off in The Vampire Diaries Season 8 than when he was killed off earlier in the season?
+Do you hope he has a better send-off in The Vampire Diaries Season 8 than when he was killed off earlier in the season?

 [Featured Image by Charley Gallay/Getty Images]